-You must meet the following emission limitation, except during periods of startup During periods of startup you must stationary RICE b.
+For each You must meet the following emission limitation, except during periods of startup During periods of startup you must stationary b.
 Limit concentration of formaldehyde in the stationary RICE exhaust to 12 ppmvd or less at 15 percent O 2 .
-If you commenced construction or reconstruction between December 19, 2002 and Minimize the engine's time spent at idle and minimize the engine's startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission formaldehyde to 17 ppmvd or less at 15 percent O 2 until June 15, 2007 limitations apply.
-1 2.
-4SLB stationary RICE a.
+If you commenced construction or reconstruction between December 19, 2002 and June 15, 2004, you may limit Minimize the engine's time spent at idle and minimize the engine's startup time at startup to a period needed for appropriate and safe loading of the engine, not to exceed 30 minutes, after which time the non-startup emission limitations apply.
+2. 4SLB stationary RICE a.
 Reduce CO emissions by 93 percent or more; or b.
 Limit concentration of formaldehyde in the stationary RICE exhaust to 14 ppmvd or less at 15 percent O 2 3.
 CI stationary RICE a.
 Reduce CO emissions by 70 percent or more; or b.
 Limit concentration of formaldehyde in the stationary RICE exhaust to 580 ppbvd or less at 15 percent O 2

-1Sources can petition the Administrator pursuant to the requirements of 40 CFR 63.6(g) for alternative work practices.
+&lt;sup>1 Sources can petition the Administrator pursuant to the requirements of 40 CFR 63.6(g) for alternative work practices.